 If you are interested in homeschooling your children, perhaps the question has crossed your mind regarding whether your children will be old enough to start.
 After all, does the typical age limit of five or six matter if you’re homeschooling?
 Do grades and levels need to be official when your kids are so young?

 Generally, the answer is no; it’s truly not a big deal whether your kids start homeschooling before they reach the standard school-age of five or six.
 In the end, what actually matters is whether they demonstrate signs of school readiness.
-Are they able to understand?
-Do they show an interest in learning and reading?
-However, in certain cases, grades and levels matter, such as if you live in a state that requires progress reports and notices of intent to homeschool.

 Learning Begins Before Kids Reach “School Age”